buddhist-uni/buddhist-uni.github.io/_content/monographs/getting-the-buddha-mind_sheng-yen.md

 ---

 > Chan transcends knowledge, symbols, and all the apparatus of language.
-You may call Chan 'emptiness' but it is not emptiness in the nihilistic sense
+> You may call Chan 'emptiness' but it is not emptiness in the nihilistic sense.

 An introduction to the practice of meditation retreat in the Chan tradition and a selection of Sheng Yen's retreat talks.